-Traditional petrographic and core-evaluation techniques typically aim to determine the mineral make-up and internal structure of rock cores and to analyze the properties influencing fluid flow.
-Often this type of evaluation is destructive, physically sectioning the core to capture details of the sample's internal composition.
+Traditional petrographic and core-evaluation techniques typically aim to determine the mineral makeup and internal structure of rock cores.
+The techniques also analyze the properties influencing fluid flow.
+This type of evaluation is frequently destructive, physically sectioning the core to capture details of the sample's internal composition.
 The National Energy Technology Laboratory's (NETL) geoimaging facility provides a non-destructive alternative to these traditional methods.
 The lab hosts three computed tomography (CT) X-ray scanners, an assortment of flow-through instrumentation, and a multi-sensor core logging unit.
 These technologies work in tandem to provide characteristic geologic and geophysical information at a variety of scales: